rortan134/use-selectify/README.md

 ## Features

-✅ Automatic AutoScroll
+✅ Automatic Window Scrolling

 ✅ Lightweight and Flexible

 ✅ Accessible by Default

-✅ Fine-Grained Control: 100% Customizable
+✅ Fine-Grained Control

 ✅ Simple to Style